Custom fields values are lost when changing the project on issue update

 What am I missing?

-#8 Updated by ko simo almost 6 years ago
+#8 Updated by ko simo about 6 years ago

 I confirmed without any plug-in.